Second and Third Years

 What to Expect in the Second Year and Beyond in the Investigator Pathways

-For fellows pursuing an academic career, the second and third years of the fellowship include intensive research training under the direction of a faculty mentor, with multiple sources of funding available including an NIH funded T32 training grant, an HSR&D grant through the VA Medical Center, other extramural grants, and endowment sources available to the Division.
+For fellows pursuing an academic career, the second and third years of the fellowship include intensive research training under the direction of a faculty mentor, with multiple sources of funding available including an NIH funded NC KUH TRIO training grant (U2C/TL1), an HSR&D grant through the VA Medical Center, other extramural grants, and endowment sources available to the Division.
 A mentoring committee is established for each research fellow to assist the primary mentor in guiding the fellow.
 Additional years of training are often desirable and often available for a small number of outstanding candidates for a career in academic medicine.
 Fellows can decide to enter this pathway AFTER joining the fellowship program.

 Duke Nephrology Weekly Conferences

-Multiple nephrology conferences are available throughout the academic year including journal club, GN club, board review, pathology conference, clinical and research core curriculum, multidisciplinary conferences and grand rounds.
-Wednesday and Friday conferences are recorded.
+Multiple nephrology conferences are available throughout the academic year including journal club, GN club, outpatient conference, board review, nephropathology working rounds conference, clinical and research core curriculum, multidisciplinary conference, and grand rounds.
+All conferences are recorded, edited and archived.

 Multiple faculty members continue to provide kidney biopsies on their own.
 A kidney biopsy service staffed by John Duronville provides a majority of kidney biopsies performed at Duke.
 Thus, allowing fellows the ability to achieve competence in this procedure.